 In doing so you’ll learn how personality and individual differences develop, and the interplay between these things and psychological health and wellbeing.
 You’ll also gain an understanding of psychological disorders and treatments.

 You’ll have the chance to study psychology along with other subjects in science when you choose a Bachelor of Science in Psychology.
-Build special expertise in your final year, with a capstone unit in Cognitive Neuroscience.
+Build special expertise in the areas of psychology that most interest you.

 With a focus on the latest research in these fields, you’ll integrate your learning of subject matter with the research methods used to discover new knowledge in these fields.